myers-dev/RouteServer-default-route/README.md

-# Default route handling in VPN Gateway and RouteServer scenario
+# Default route behavior in VPN Gateway and RouteServer scenario

 ## Overview